 5 [1].
 Descriptions of various PUREX processes are provided in many sources

-[2, 3, 4] with explanations of chemistry including ﬂow sheets and DF values,
+[2, 3, 4] with explanations of chemistry including ﬂow sheets and decontamination factors (DFs) [5, 6, 7].

-while additional sources provide other DFs for PUREX [5, 6, 7].
 These sources

 generally report overall beta or gamma DFs of up to 108 with Pu recoveries of

 99.7% for industrial-scale reprocessing facilities.

-10 While distribution coefcients (DC) for the various process separation steps
+While distribution coefficients (DC) for the various process separation steps

 of PUREX have been previously reported, details about elemental DFs for